bertilmuth/being/README.md

 Windows (PowerShell): `iwr http://localhost:9000/api/greet/Joe -Method 'POST' -Headers @{'Content-Type' = 'application/json'} -Body '{"@type": "ChangeGreetingText", "newText":"Hi"}'`

 Each POST request is processed by the `commandHandlers()` of the [aggregate behavior](https://github.com/bertilmuth/being-samples/blob/main/greetuser/greetuser-impl/src/main/java/org/requirementsascode/being/greetuser/impl/GreetUserBehavior.java).

-This triggery the creation of internal events, that then trigger the state change.
+A command handler transforms the command into an internal event.
+The event causes the state change.
 After the state has changed, further GET requests return the new state, for example the new greeting.

 ### Commands & responses